 Sexuality is often seen as a spectrum, with asexuality on one side and allosexuality on the other side.

-Often, graysexual people consider themselves to be a part of the asexual community.
-However, all graysexual people are different, and some don’t view themselves as asexual.
+Often, graysexual people consider themselves part of the asexual community.
+But all graysexual people are different, and some don’t view themselves as asexual.

 However, many graysexual people experience the following: